$G$-colorings of posets, coverings and presentations of the fundamental group: Presentations of the fundamental group

 Let $\alpha \in \Gamma$.
 Since $\omega _\alpha$ passes through $e_\alpha$ only once and all the other edges in $\omega _\alpha$ have weight $1$ with respect to the coloring $c'$, then $W_{c'}(\langle \omega _\alpha \rangle)=c'(e_\alpha)$.
 Thus, Then $W_{\hat c}W_{c'}^{-1}\varphi$ is the identity of $G$ and, in particular, $\varphi$ is injective.
 Therefore $\varphi$ is an isomorphism. \end{proof}

-Therefore, in order to compute the fundamental group of a connected locally finite poset $X$, we choose a simply-connected subdiagram $D$ of $X$.
+Therefore, in order to compute the fundamental group of a connected locally finite poset $X$, we choose a simply-connected subdiagram $D$ of $X$ satisfying the hypotheses of Theorem \ref{main3} (for example, a simply-connected subdiagram containing all the vertices of $X$).
 The generators of $\pi _1(X)$ are the edges which are not in $D$ and the relators are given by \textit{digons}.
 A digon in a poset $X$ is a subdiagram which is the union of two different monotonic edge-paths from a point $x$ to a point $y$.
 Moreover, in the presentation of the group it suffices to consider only the relations given by the \textit{simple digons}, i.e. digons in which the two chains have no vertex in common with the exception of $x$ and $y$.

 This result can be applied to compute the fundamental group of any regular CW-complex by means of its face poset.
 Note that for any regular CW-complex $K$, $\x(K)$ is locally finite.